How To Meal Prep Ground Beef

 How prepping ground beef can save more time and money:

-Easy to defrost and throw in a casserole meaning no ordering take out or a drive-thru
+- Easy to defrost and throw in a casserole, meaning no ordering takeout or a drive-thru

-No waiting on meat to brown
+- No waiting for the meat to brown

-Perfect for the nights you burn the regular dinner as a backup plan
+- Perfect for the nights you burn the regular dinner as a backup plan

 Supplies for prepping:

-While the second batch is cooking start filling and weighing out your containers for the meat.
-I do 6 ounces and 11-ounce containers of ground beef.
-And one large one for taco night so we have leftover meat for taco salads!
+While the second batch is cooking, start filling and weighing out your containers for the meat. Â I do 6-ounce and 11-ounce containers of ground beef.
+And one large one for taco night, so we have leftover meat for taco salads!Â

 Be sure to refrigerate your meat before freezing it to allow it to cool down before freezing.